cpanel/elevate/docs-website-src/content/blockers.md

 * You have **CentOS 7.9** or greater installed.
   * We DO NOT support alternative RHEL 7 (including CloudLinux) variants.
 * You are logged in as **root**.

-## cPanel version

-The upgrade process will not be allowed to proceed if the major version of cPanel installed on the system is below 102.
-Additionally, cPanel must have been upgraded to the latest build specified by one of the named release tiers listed in Update Preferences in WHM.

 ## Disk space